Fastdruid/ReCDTV/Connectors/CN9.md

  Connects to the LC8951 on the drive - DaTa ENable Output.
  Informs the host that data transfer will start.
  This output is set to LOW to signal the host computer that data is ready to be transfered.
- This appears to only be used for _actual_ data, none of the other requests use DTEN
+ While this is only active for _actual_ data, this appears to not be used by the CDTV.

 ### 26 *HRD
  Connects to the LC8951 on the drive - Host Data Read Input (Why not Host Read Data?)